 2. Make the tagline simple

 You wouldn’t want to have a complicated company name, so why would you create a complicated tagline?
-A good way to test for simplicity is to ask your friends, family, and new acquaintances whether they understand what your company does after they see or hear your tagline.
+An excellent way to test for simplicity is to ask your friends, family, and new acquaintances whether they understand what your company does after seeing or hearing your tagline.

 3. Make the tagline concise